Hedgehog Son: The Story of the Little Hedgehog

 In a Slovene tale collected by author Fran Nedeljko with the title Pravljica o ježku ("The Story of the Little Hedgehog"), a couple have no children, but wish to have one, so the woman prays to God to have a son as big as a hedgehog.
 Thus, a hedgehog is born to them.
 The man takes his porcupine son to graze the pigs, and the porcupine son manages to increase their herd many times from a batch of few pigs.
 When he is twenty years old, he is grazing his pigs in the forest, when he finds a count that lost his way.
 The count promises to repay the hedgehog for any help by giving one of his daughter, and the little animal helps the count.
 The hedgehog takes the pig herd to the pigpen, then goes to talk to the count to find his bride.
 The count explains the situation to his daughters and asks which one will go with the hedgehog: the elder two refuse, save for the youngest, who agrees to marry him so she can have a husband.
 On the wedding night, the hedgehog tells his wife to heat up a stove and toss him inside it.
-She does as he requested and out comes a handsome man from from the stove.
+She does as he requested and out comes a handsome man from the stove.
 The girl's sisters lament their decision.